November 20, 2020

 7. The Pete the Planner Show

-More than just a podcast host, Pete, the Planner offers various resources for people who want to improve their financial situation.
+More than just a financial literacy podcast host, Pete, the Planner offers various resources for people who want to improve their financial situation.
 The resources include mediums such as blogs, books, videos, newsletters, courses, and podcasts.
 You can also customize your suggestions by providing the website information on your financial objectives.

 Pete, the Planner, offers tips specifically for people who are struggling to live paycheck-to-paycheck, people striving for better, and those who feel they are missing a piece.
 Regardless of where you are in your financial journey, Pete has planning tips and strategies for you.
 Play a show from Pete, the Planner’s leading site.